cara380nm/candlekeep/rex.md

    - Instructions for becoming lich
    - Complete history of Orcus
  - Glass bottle with poison to become a Lich
+ - Wooden vial with single dose of sweet sap (potion of healing superior)
+ - Wooden red monk key
+ - Box with 25gp of spices
+ - MATT HAS SCROLLS AND BOOKS
+ - Whip
+ - Sack with snek

 ## Misc